danbri/Pogo/php/testcases/fb/examples/readme.txt

 Each linter review has a warning text (add to our json?), an info box (appid, title, site url, url), and debug (data source, from title; and from 'our normalised version of the url', and fb:app_id.
+If there is no title, maybe it sets the title to the url?

 Todo: Ask Paul about these.